Cohomological representations for real reductive groups: Cohomological parameters for , ,

 where

-In particular, cohomological representations of $\GL_n(\C)$ are induced from a unitary one dimensional representation of a parabolic subgroup of $\GL_n(\C)$, a feature that this group has in common with all other complex reductive groups (and such unitary induction are irreducible for all complex groups).
+In particular, a cohomological representation of $\GL_n(\C)$ is induced from a unitary one dimensional representation of a parabolic subgroup of $\GL_n(\C)$, a feature that this group has in common with all other complex reductive groups (and such unitary inductions are irreducible for all complex groups).